Written By

 What Is the CROWN Act?

-“Natural Black hair is often deemed ‘unprofessional’ simply because it does not conform to white beauty standards,” said New Jersey Congresswoman Bonnie Watson Coleman following passage of the CROWN Act in the House.
+“Natural Black hair is often deemed ‘unprofessional’ simply because it does not conform to white beauty standards,” said New Jersey Congresswoman Bonnie Watson Coleman following the passage of the CROWN Act in the House.
 “Discrimination against Black hair is discrimination against Black people.”

 • Afros